CloudKeeper/2021-FF8-Attempt/README.md

+# 30/07/2021
+I made up two batchcode structes.
+One for the full Balamb garden, and one greatly reduced Balamb Garden, removing the superfluous thorough-fare locations which can be added later if required.

 # 18/07/2021
 Shifted a few old features from the workshop.
 They appear complete.
 Will just need to test them, like I need to test all of the features so far.